Jeremi360/PyIDE/README.md

 ## Recent Updates

 * Searching for Minimap bug workarround
-* Bug fixes (on get file languages)
-* Started working on a flexible moudules loader
-* You can now open files inside folders
-* Git icon varies according to darkMode (True/False)
+* Gedi Gedit plugin ported to PyIDE (see the original repo [here](https://github.com/isamert/gedi))
+* Create file and folder functions were implemented

 ## Known Issues

 * ~~Create a project doesn't work~~
 * ~~Compile doesn't work for old projects~~
-* Create new file and create new folder buttons don't work
+* ~~Create new file and create new folder buttons don't work~~
 * ~~No confirm exit even with unsaved modified files~~
 * ~~Can't open files inside folders~~
 * Markdown previewer is broken

-## FAQ*
+## FAQ

-\*Actually never asked questions that you might be asking yourself right now

-__What theme is that?__
+What theme is that?

-Tha is Numix Gtk.

-__For older versions__

-That was Arc Flatabulous.
+Themes that might be on the picture: Numix, Arc Flatabulous, Adwaita.